wp-cli/handbook/commands/menu/location/assign.md

 # wp menu location assign

-Assign a location to a menu.
+Assigns a location to a menu.

 ### OPTIONS